united-security-providers/usp-core-waap-killercoda/usp-core-waap-intro/step3/info.md

 <details>
 <summary>hint</summary>

-There is a file in your home directory with an example `corewaapservice` definition ready to be applied using `kubectl apply -f` ...
+There is a file in your home directory with an example `CoreWaapService` definition ready to be applied using `kubectl apply -f` ...

 </details>
 <br />